Carrot Cake Cupcakes—moist, tender, and perfectly spiced—topped with sweet cinnamon-cream cheese frosting. Finish with pecans!

 Carrot Cake Cupcakes

-These Carrot Cake Cupcakes are one of my family’s favorite treats and everyone that tries these goes crazy for them!
-My dad’s all-time favorite dessert is Carrot Cake and after spending literally years perfecting my carrot cake recipe, I thought I’d tweak it a bit to create some perfectly moist, tender, and flavorful cupcakes.
+My family loves these Carrot Cake Cupcakes, and everyone who tries them loves them!
+My dad’s favorite dessert is Carrot Cake, so after years of perfecting my recipe, I turned it into these moist, tender, and flavorful cupcakes.

 Process shots-- images of the wet and dry ingredients being prepped in seperate bowls